 Since its Inception, the Company has been in the development stage and engaged in research and product development, conducted both on its own behalf and in connection with various collaborative research and development agreements with other entities.
-The Company expects that its revenue sources for at least the next several years will continue to be limited to grant revenues and research funding, milestone payments and licensing fees from potential future corporate collaborators.
-The timing and amount of such future cash payments and revenues, if any, will be subject to significant fluctuations, based in part on the success of the Company's research activities, the timing of the achievement of certain milestones and the extent to which associated costs are reimbursed under grant or other arrangements.
+The Company does not expect to generate positive cash flows from operations for at least the next several years and, until product sales commence, the Company expects that its revenue sources will continue to be limited to grant revenue, research funding and milestone payments and licensing fees from potential future corporate collaborators.
+The timing and amount of such future cash payments and revenues, if any, will be subject to significant fluctuations, based in part on the success of the Company's research activities, the receipt of necessary regulatory approvals, the timing of the achievement of certain other milestones and the extent to which associated costs are reimbursed under grant or other arrangements.
 Substantially all of the Company's revenues from product sales, if any, will be subject to the Company's obligation to make aggregate royalty payments of up to 5% to certain licensors of its technology.
-Further, under the Company's Distribution Agreement with Cobe, Cobe will perform marketing and distribution activities and in exchange will receive approximately 38% to 42% of the Company's product sales in the area of stem cell therapy, subject to negotiated discounts and volume based adjustments.
-Research and development expenses are expected to increase as product development programs and applications of the Company's products progress through research and development stages.
+Further, under the Company's Distribution Agreement with Cobe, Cobe will perform marketing and distribution activities and in exchange will receive approximately 38% to 42% of the Company's product sales in the area of stem cell therapy, subject to negotiated discounts and volume-based adjustments.
+Research and development expenses may fluctuate due to the timing of expenditures for the varying stages of the Company's research and clinical development programs.
+Research and development expenses will increase as product development programs and applications of the Company's products progress through research and development stages.
 Under the Company's License Agreement with Immunex, annual renewal fees of \$1,000,000 are payable in each of the next three fiscal years.
-Under the Company's Distribution Agreement with Cobe, regulatory approval activities for the Company's products for stem cell therapies outside of the United States will be conducted, and paid for, by Cobe.
-As a result of these and other factors, the Company's results of operations have fluctuated and are expected to continue to fluctuate significantly from year to year and from quarter to quarter and therefore may not be comparable to or indicative of the results of operations for other periods.
+Under the Company=s Distribution Agreement with Cobe, regulatory approval activities for the Company's products for stem cell therapies outside of the United States will be conducted, and paid for, by Cobe.
+As a result of these and other factors, the Company's results of operations have fluctuated and are expected to continue to fluctuate significantly from year to year and from quarter to quarter and therefore may not be comparable to or indicative of the result of operations for any future periods.

 Over the past several years, the Company's net loss has primarily increased, consistent with the growth in the Company's scope and size of operations.
-In the near term, the Company plans additional moderate growth in employee headcount necessary to address increasing requirements in the areas of product development, research, clinical and regulatory affairs and administration.
+In the near term, the Company plans additional moderate growth in employee headcount necessary to address increasing requirements in the areas of product development, research, clinical and regulatory affairs, quality systems and administration.
 Assuming capital is available to finance such growth, the Company's operating expenses will continue to increase as a result.
-At least until such time as the Company enters into arrangements providing research and development funding, the net loss will continue to increase as well.
+At least until such time as the Company enters into arrangements providing research and development funding or initiates product sales, the net loss will continue to increase as well.
 The Company has never been profitable and does not anticipate having net income for at least the next several years.
 Through June 30, 1997, the Company had an accumulated deficit of \$41,313,000.
 There can be no assurance that the Company will be able to achieve profitability on a sustained basis, if at all.